 While that first hit might not seem expensive, the cost of a meth addiction can add up quickly.
 A person with meth addiction could potentially spend tens of thousands of dollars in a year on the drug.

-If you are looking for meth addiction treatment for yourself or a loved one, or would like to learn more about the dangers of meth abuse, contact our team today.
+If you are looking for meth addiction treatment for yourself or a loved one, or would like to learn more about the dangers of meth abuse, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) for more helpful information.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.